-I don’t know that having great dinner parties mean you’ve truly arrived, but I have learned a thing or two since then — like how to plan a menu people love and that pasta cooking water is a genius addition to sauces.
+I don’t know that having great dinner parties means you’ve truly arrived, but I have learned a thing or two since then — like how to plan a menu people love and that pasta cooking water is a genius addition to sauces.

 Start the water for the pasta.
 Once it’s boiling, toss in the pasta and let it cook while you prepare the sauce.

 Now I want to invite over all the friends from my college days of making an old version of this pasta (which had no prosciutto, more oil, no pasta water and more garlic) so they can see how far I’ve come.
 In the meantime, I am just going to have a little more pasta for myself.

-1/2 lb pasta such as Mezzi Rigatoni
+- 1/2 lb pasta such as Mezzi Rigatoni

-1 cup thinly sliced sundried tomatoes (the dried kind; NOT packed in oil)
+- 1 cup thinly sliced sundried tomatoes, (the dried kind; NOT packed in oil)

-1 clove garlic, minced
+- 1 clove garlic, , minced

-1/2 tsp crushed red pepper flakes
+- 1/2 tsp crushed red pepper flakes

-2 tbsp extra virgin olive oil
+- 2 tbsp extra virgin olive oil

-3 oz prosciutto, chopped
+- 3 oz prosciutto, , chopped

-Bring a big pot of water to boil on the stove.
+- Bring a big pot of water to boil on the stove.
 Add the pasta and cook according to package directions, reserving 1/2 cup of cooking water before draining.

-While the pasta is cooking, start the sauce.
+- While the pasta is cooking, start the sauce.
 In a large mixing bowl, stir together the sundried tomatoes, garlic, red pepper flakes and olive oil.
 Once the pasta is done, stir in the cooking water and let sit for a minute.

-Toss together the pasta and the red pepper mixture.
+- Toss together the pasta and the red pepper mixture.
 Add the prosciutto and stir to combine.

 - Serve immediately.
 If desired, mix in a little freshly grated parmesan as well.